Teksta versija

 (3) The accounting authority has the following rights:

-2) to request information from the authorities involved in the management of the European Union funds which is necessary for approval of the reports to be submitted to the European Commission;
+2) to request information from the authorities involved in the management of the European Union funds which is necessary for the approval of the reports to be submitted to the European Commission;

 3) to request and obtain direct access to data in the State information systems in such amount which is necessary for the performance of the obligations of the accounting authority.